 Frederick II’s unique Castel del Monte was built in 1240 with elements of Classical, Gothic and Arab decoration and is the most famous of his many castles in Puglia.
 This distinctive castle, once nearly a ruin, has been thoroughly restored and designated an UNESCO world heritage site due to its unique octagonal design and possible occult and alchemical symbolism.

 The city of Naples can boast of three impressive castles (and a royal palace) all within walking distance.
 Castel dell’Ovo (Castle of the egg) is an imposing mass that juts out into the Bay of Naples that has a history steeped in legend.
 The Castle is built upon the ruins of a Roman fortress and prison which held the last Roman Emperor of the West in 476. attributed to Virgil, who is said to have hidden an egg within a secret chamber of the castle, so long as the egg remained unbroken, Naples would be safe.
 The present condition of the castle is due to numerous rebuilds and expansions after centuries of sieges and bombardments.
 The castle has recently undergone renovation but only parts are open to the public.

 Castel Nuovo, also known as “Maschio Angioino” was built by King Charles of Anjou but retains little of the original 13th century structure.
 The Kingdom’s successive waves of Aragonese and Bourbon rules all left their mark on the Castle, with its most prominent feature being the five round towers and triumphal arch entranceway.
-On the Vomero hill overlooking the harbor castles of Naples is the Castle Sant’Elmo, also built by King Charles and used as a military installation until 1976.
+On the Vomero hill, overlooking the harbor of Naples, is the Castle Sant’Elmo, also built by King Charles and used as a military installation until 1976.
 The castle has underground jails worth visiting but is not always open to the public.